terrehbyte/TBYTEConsoleApp/README.md

         - string -> T
         - T -> string
     - Read `*.json` files containing declarations of CVars
-    - Add CVarProperty attribute
+    - Add templated `CVarPropertyDeclaration<T>` class
-        - Specify get/set methods by string/methodName
+        - Then I won't have to pass the type in as a parameter!
+    - Consider handling the conversion from string to `T` for CVarProperty setter...
+        - ...or both?
 2. Add support for config files (`*.cfg`)
 3. Add support for different colors
 4. Add in-game console support